Introduction

 · all other instruments every two years.

-Inspection is carried at packing premises to ascertain that prepacked commodities (foodstuffs and non foodstuffs) comply with the Legal Metrology (Prepacked Commodities) Regulations, GN 233/2006.
+Inspection is carried at packing premises and at retail outlets, including market fairs to ascertain that prepacked commodities (foodstuffs and non foodstuffs) comply with the Legal Metrology (Prepacked Commodities) Regulations 2006 for labelling and accuracy requirements.
+Contraventions are established in case of non-compliances.

-Complaints related to weights and measures are investigated by this office.
-These complaints are usually on unassized/not duly reassized instruments, incorrect instruments or shortweight.
-Complaints are received by Phone, Reporting to our office at Bell Village or in writing.
+Complaints related to weights and measures for non-compliance to the Legal Metrology Act are investigated by this office.
+These complaints are usually on unassized/not duly reassized instruments, incorrect instruments or short weight or short measure of products purchased either by measurement or as prepacked commodities and on labellings of prepacked commodities.
+Complaints are received by phone, reporting to our office at Bell Village, by letter, by email, by fax or through the Citizen Support Portal.

 (7) Information and advice